CharlieCrisp/cython-workshop/README.md

    - `cdef Type variable` is a proper Cython typing statement
    - `cdef ReturnType function():` is another form of Cython typing for functions
    - `variable: Type` is still just a type hint that doesn't mean anything to Cython
+ - See [cython-cdef-class-example](./cython-cdef-class-example/bakery.pyx) for an example cdef class.

 ### Using multiple files
 See [cython-multiple-files-example](./cython-multiple-files-example/app.py)